Cabral (footballer): Basel

-In summer 2007, Cabral left Lausanne for FC Basel on a free transfer, signing a three-year deal.
+In summer 2007, Cabral left Lausanne for Basel on a free transfer, signing a three-year deal.
 He joined Basel's first team for their 2007–08 season under head coach Christian Gross, who was starting his ninth season in that position.
 After playing in six test games Cabral played his domestic league debut for the club in the away game in the Stadion Wankdorf on 5 August 2007 as Basel suffered a 1–5 against Zürich.
 At the end of the 2007–08 season he won the Double with the club.
 They won the League Championship title with four points advantage over second placed Young Boys.
-In the Swiss Cup via FC Léchelles, SC Binningen, Grasshopper Club, Stade Nyonnais and in the semi-final Thun, Basel advanced to the final, and winning this 4–1 against AC Bellinzona they won the competition.
+In the Swiss Cup via Léchelles, Binningen, Grasshopper Club, Stade Nyonnais and in the semi-final Thun, Basel advanced to the final, and winning this 4–1 against AC Bellinzona they won the competition.

-Sevill (loan)
+Sevilla (loan)

 However, during his first season with the team he played in only eight league matches and had two appearances in the 2007–08 Swiss Cup.
-Therefore, for the 2008–09 season, he was loaned out to Sevilla FC's B Team, Sevilla Atlético, who played in the Segunda Federación, the fourth tier of Spanish football.
+Therefore, for the 2008–09 season, he was loaned out to Sevilla's B Team, Sevilla Atlético, who played in the Segunda Federación, the fourth tier of Spanish football.
 Here he made 22 league appearances, scoring one goal.